benlesh/canvas-render-components/README.md

 - `svgPath`: Renders svg path data as a shape
 - `img`: Loads and renders an image
 - `g`: A grouping component that allows the group application of transformations such as scale, rotation, etc.
+- `clip`: A grouping component that applies a clipping path to everything rendered in its `children`.
+It ALSO will "clip" events.

 ## Hooks